Romania in the Eurovision Song Contest 2021

-Romania participated in the Eurovision Song Contest 2021 in Rotterdam, the Netherlands.
+Romania was represented at the Eurovision Song Contest 2021.
 Their entry, "Amnesia" by Romanian singer Roxen, was internally selected by a professional jury panel as part of the partnership between broadcaster Televiziunea Română (TVR) and the singer's label Global Records.
 Roxen was initially due to compete in the 2020 contest with "Alcohol You", however, the event was ultimately cancelled due to the COVID-19 pandemic.
 Prior to Eurovision 2021, "Amnesia" was promoted by the release of a music video and several live performances.
 Romania failed to qualify from the contest's first semi-final on 18 May 2021, placing 12th and scoring a total of 85 points.
 This marked Romania's third non-qualification, consecutive to the previous ones.
 During Roxen's stage performance directed by Bogdan Păun and Dan Manoliu, the singer was accompanied by five dancers and was portrayed executing an interpretative dance choreography with them.